good

 Wrike's Analytics view helps to visualize project progress.

-Business subscribers get even more reporting features: They can create custom reports on-demand and summarize them in dashboards.
-This feature makes it possible to tailor reporting for different audiences and presentations.
+Business subscribers get even more reporting features: they can create custom real-time reports and compile them into dashboards, for instance, to prepare data for different target audiences in presentations.

 • 1.

 The trigger determines when a process should start.
-For example, you can create an automation that activates when a task's status changes.
+For example, you can set up an automation that activates when the status of a task changes.

 • 2.